5 Possible Signs that a Woman is Being Abused

 While many women suffer psychological abuse, others are physically abused, and sometimes the bruises happen in visible areas.

-If they suddenly start wearing makeup when they normally don’t, or act bothered if you ask them to show you their arm, shoulder or other part of their body, it’s possible they’re being abused.
+If they suddenly start wearing makeup when they normally don’t, or act bothered if you ask them to show you their arm, shoulder, or another part of their body, it’s possible they’re being abused.

-How can we identify it?
-If you notice anxiety or worry in their attempt to hide their skin, or defensive, aggressive reaction.
+How can you identify it?
+If you notice anxiety or worry in their attempt to hide their skin or a defensive or aggressive reaction.

 2. They anticipate their abuser’s anger

 For example, sometimes they’ll avoid asking them about certain things.
-Or, they may say things like, “I can’t go out with you guys because my boyfriend doesn’t like it.”
-Or “it’s just he works so much that the little time he does have he wants to spend it with me.”
+Or they may say things like, “I can’t go out with you guys because my boyfriend doesn’t like it”.
+Or “He works so much that he wants to spend the little time he has with me”.

-We see a lack of assertiveness here, a neglect of their own needs, and a need to be in constant submission to the desires of their partner.
+We see a lack of assertiveness here, a neglect of her own needs, and a need to be in constant submission to her partner’s desires.

 3. They hide information about their life

-Every time they find themselves in a conversation and someone’s asking them about their life, they respond superficially and try to change the subject quickly.
+Every time they find themselves in a conversation and someone starts asking them about their life, they respond superficially and try to change the subject quickly.

 This makes them live in stress and anxiety.
-They’re careful about every word they say in case their boyfriend finds out and gets angry with them.
+They’re careful about every word they say in case their partner finds out and gets angry with them.

-Just like they hide parts of their body, abused women are startled and scared when others brush up against them or touch them at all.
+Just like they hide parts of their body, abused women are startled and scared when others brush up against them or touch them.